 - Is limited to 100 shareholders or less

-- Shareholders must individuals, estates or certain qualified trusts
+- Shareholders must be individuals, estates, or certain qualified trusts

-- Requires each shareholder consent in writing to the S Corp election
+- Each shareholder must consent in writing to the S Corporation election

-- Requires each shareholder to be a U.S. Citizen or permanent resident alien with a valid U.S. Social Security number
+- Each shareholder must be a U.S. Citizen or permanent resident alien with a valid U.S. Social Security number

 - Must have a tax year ending on December 31